-9.5 Independent Auditors
+9.5 Auditor

-The Shareholders' Meeting held on March 29, 2019, appointed EY S.p.A., for the 2019-2027 nine-year period, to audit the separate financial statements of TIM and the consolidated and condensed interim financial statements of the TIM Group, the system of internal controls overseeing the process of preparing the consolidated financial statements, as well as to certify the conformity of the Company's consolidated non-financial statement.
+The Shareholders' Meeting held on March 29, 2019 appointed EY S.p.A., for the 2019-2027 nine-year period, to audit the separate financial statements of TIM and the consolidated and condensed interim financial statements of the TIM Group, the system of internal controls overseeing the process of preparing the consolidated financial statements, as well as to certify the compliance of the Company's Sustainability Report.
 In accordance with applicable legislation, the determination was made based on the justified recommendation of the Board of Statutory Auditors.

 TIM has adopted special guidelines for appointing auditing firms, which may be consulted on the website www.gruppotim.it, in the About Us section, Governance channel/Governance tools/Other Codes and Procedures.
-In accordance with such quidelines, the selection of an independent auditor nominated for the appointment was carried out after a comparative analysis performed under the supervision of the Board of Statutory Auditors, which was supported by the corporate structures.
+In compliance with these guidelines, the selection of the independent auditor to be appointed was made following a comparative analysis carried out under the supervision of the Board of Statutory Auditors, which made recourse to the support of company functions.
 In evaluating candidatures, particular consideration was given to the skills and specific audit experience in the telecommunications sector, the adequacy of the organization and operating structure and the technical skills of the proposed audit team in relation to the requirements connected with the size and complexity of the Company and the Group it heads, the independence and autonomy of judgement with respect to the Company and the Group, the consistency of the fees requested in relation to the activities planned and the levels of professionalism guaranteed.
 The analysis was coordinated by the Company's Executive responsible for preparing the corporate accounting documents, under the supervision of the Board of Statutory Auditors of the Parent Company and, as far as they were concerned, the Audit Committees of the main subsidiaries.
 The auditor appointed by the Parent Company's Shareholders' Meeting is in fact the main auditor of the entire TIM Group.